 Measuring Firms’ Market Orientation Using Textual Analysis of 10-K Filings

 Market-oriented firms are committed to understanding their customers’ evolving expectations and meeting their needs, while outwitting competitors, to achieve a sustainable competitive advantage and improve performance.
 This paper develops a measure for market orientation based on textual analysis of 10-K filings.
-It utilizes a bag-of-words approach to identify critical information from the management’s disclosure that underpins the corporate traits measured by the MKTOR scale, a renowned survey instrument for measuring market orientation.
-Unlike previous studies that rely extensively on small-scale survey data, this novel method of measuring market orientation leverages instead on the use of big public archival data.
-The study empirically establishes strong construct validity for the measures of market orientation and its components, namely customer orientation and competitor orientation.
-Further analyses demonstrate that firms’ performance is positively affected by market orientation and that this relationship is more pronounced in competitive environments.
-Overall, this paper contributes to the literature by developing an appealing measure of market orientation, which allows for conducting large-scale longitudinal analyses of its antecedents and consequences.
+It utilizes a bag-of-words method to identify relevant information from the management’s disclosure that underpins the corporate traits measured by the MKTOR scale, a renowned survey instrument for measuring market orientation.
+Unlike previous studies that rely extensively on small-scale survey data to estimate market orientation, this novel method leverages instead on the use of big public archival data.
+We empirically establish strong construct validity for the measures of market orientation and its components, namely customer orientation and competitor orientation.
+Furthermore, our analyses demonstrate that firms’ performance is positively affected by market orientation and that this relationship is more pronounced in competitive environments.
+We contribute to the literature by developing an elegant measure of market orientation, which allows for conducting large-scale longitudinal analyses of its antecedents and consequences.

 Keywords: Market Orientation, Customer Orientation, Competitor Orientation, MKTOR, Firm Performance, Textual Analysis